Joe Deer, M.F.A.

 Prof. Deer works with many of Dayton's leading arts and education organizations including The Human Race Theatre Company, The Muse Machine and has given dozens of workshops for students and teachers across America.

 Joe Deer, Distinguished Professor of Musical Theatre, is focused on developing effective teaching methods for integrating the many disciplines involved in Musical Theatre performance and directing.
-His ongoing work involves developing these strategies through classroom exploration, traditional and creative scholarship, fostering ongoing international dialogue and professional practice.
+His ongoing work involves developing these strategies through classroom exploration, traditional and creative scholarship, fostering ongoing international dialogue.
 He is fundamentally concerned with the relationship between artistic development and professional practice.
 Joe is also focused on creating equitable access to high quality arts education for all students.
 To that end, he is now a board member for Theatre Gap Initiative, a not-for-profit organization focused on preparing black and brown students for admission into high-quality competitive performing arts programs.

 Professor Deer is part of an advising team serving over 100 Acting and Musical Theatre majors in the BFA degrees.